jk1z/gitlab-release-note-generator/README.md

 # GitLab Changelog Generator
-This app is still in very alpha stage.
+This app is still in a very alpha stage.

+## Feature
+-  Create release note (changelog) on the latest Tag

+## Software requirement
+- NodeJS 10.15.3

+## How to run this app
+- Fill in the parameter in the env.js, or feed it in process.env through npm
+- npm install
+- npm start
+- After couple second, latest tag should have a changelog

 ## TODO:
 ### Feature